 Swarm traps, also called, bait hives are structures that beekeepers use to catch bee swarms.
-Honey bee swarming is a seasonal event that occurs most often in Spring.
+Swarming is a seasonal event that occurs most often in Spring.
 Over time, you learn which locations are most successful in your area.
-This recently happened to me and I was faced with making some honey bee swarm trap adjustments.
+This recently happened to me and I was faced with making some swarm trap adjustments.

 How many swarm traps should you have on your property?
 Well, that depends on your space, time and budget.